-Florida deputy performs exorcism in child, instructs another to shoot anyone who enters demon-filled home
+Florida deputy performs exorcism on child, instructs another to shoot anyone who enters demon-filled home

 MAN BREAKS INTO CALIFORNIA HOME DURING REMOTE LEARNING, PROMPTING TEACHER TO DIAL 911

-Dougherty was detained and taken to a hospital where he was held until Sunday under the Baker Act, a Florida law enabling those determined likely to inflict harm to themselves or others to be held and receive emergency mental health services.
+Dougherty was detained and taken to a hospital where he was held under the Baker Act, a Florida law enabling those determined likely to inflict harm to themselves or others to receive emergency mental health services, the Orange County Sheriff's Office told Fox News.
 He was arrested Sunday after his release.

 Dougherty was also terminated from the Orange County Sheriff’s Office Sunday for “an unsatisfactory performance finding in a separate matter,” the agency said, without providing details.

-“While this deputy was terminated for a pattern of unsatisfactory performance, these are very serious criminal allegations,” Sheriff John Mina said in a statement to the newspaper.
+“While this deputy was terminated for a pattern of unsatisfactory performance, these are very serious criminal allegations,” Sheriff John Mina said in a statement to Fox News.
 “As law enforcement officers, we are held to the highest standards of conduct whether on duty or off duty.
 But we are also concerned about the deputy’s mental health.”

 The relationship between Dougherty and the two children remained unclear.
-The Orange County Sheriff’s Office did not immediately return a Fox News request for comment Wednesday.

 CLICK HERE TO GET THE FOX NEWS APP